nanddeepn/nanddeepn.github.io/_posts/2018-07-18-sharepoint-framework-spfx-overview.md

 1. The obvious choice of developers for customizing DOM on classic SharePoint sites.
 2. The script can be edited by any users easily.
-3. Cannot be added to “NoScript” sites.
+3. Cannot be added to "NoScript" sites.

 **App Parts**